astrophena/tools/README.md

 - Mdserve serves Markdown files from a directory.
 - Renamer renames files in a specified directory sequentially, starting from a given number.
 - Starlet is a Telegram bot runner that uses Starlark.
-- Tgfeed fetches RSS feeds and sends new articles via Telegram.
+- Tgfeed fetches RSS feeds and sends updates to Telegram.

 Install them: